 - Being awake for 20 minutes or less after falling asleep

 SleepFoundation.org reports that individuals should also be getting seven to nine hours of sleep each night, too.
-Many people might say that these criteria are some that they have not met it years or even at all within their lives.
+Many people might say that these criteria are some that they have not met in years.
+Or even at all within their lives.
 But when it comes to those struggling with addiction, more people than not are existing without any type of good sleep hygiene at all.
-That is because addiction completely throws off any and all circadian rhythm that a person has all while disrupting their ability to obtain any quality sleep.
+That is because addiction completely throws off any and all circadian rhythms that a person has all while disrupting their ability to obtain any quality sleep.

 Dangers of Poor Sleep Habits

 Those who have an addiction know that their sleep habits are likely not up to par.
-It is common for people addicted to stimulants like cocaine, crack, and Adderall to not sleep enough, while those who are hooked on opioids or benzodiazepines may sleep too much.
+Usually, people addicted to stimulants like cocaine, crack, and Adderall don’t sleep enough.
+While those who use opioids or benzodiazepines may sleep too much.
 And, while they are sleeping, they are tossing and turning as their bodies respond to whatever drug they have coursing through their veins.